Emotional moment Israeli hostages reunited with families after 737 days in captivity

 “I could not hear anything, but I saw them, and this is enough,” she told Channel 12 News.
 “They are okay.”

-But the moment missed - Silvia almost did not pick up the phone because she did not recognise the number, the Jerusalem Post reports.
+But the moment was nearly missed – Silvia almost did not pick up the phone because she did not recognise the number, the Jerusalem Post reports.

-Ariel was kidnapped from Nir Oz with his brother, David, and his girlfriend, Arbel Yehud, who was released in January this year.
+Ariel was kidnapped from Nir Oz with his brother, David, and his girlfriend, Arbel Yehoud, who was released in January this year.

 David, who played a role in the 2013 film Youth, was the subject of Michtav Le’David (Letter to David), a “personal cinematic letter from filmmaker Tom Shoval to David Cunio”.